brendaferrari/chemdata.github.io/_posts/2021-08-17-interactive-plot-for-molecules.md

 toc:  true
 ---

-On the past months I was working on a fingerprint analysis in a dataset of my interest and when I obtained the data on a plot.
-I was not happy about just to show the data points without any labels on it.
+On the past months I was working on a fingerprint analysis in a dataset of my interest.
+When I obtained the data on a plot I was not happy about just to show the data points without any labels on it.
 When I searched more about ways to show labels on a plot I found that it was possible to hover data over points on scatterplots!
 And then I thought with myself: *"Hey, Can I hover images over my plots?
-It would be amazing if people could get my data and just go exploring the molecules!"*.
+It would be amazing if people could get my analysis and just go exploring the molecules!"*.

-I searched a lot, but unfortunatley found any library in only python that I could use to implement in my code...
+I searched a lot, but unfortunatley found no library in only python that I could use to implement in my code...
 But...
 I found **[bokeh](https://bokeh.org/)**!

 Even though bokeh was made to implement on python codes with NumPy, Scipy, Pandas, Scikit-Learn and others, the coding of some plot details is on html and I had no knowledge to implement html on my python code.
 So I decided not to use it on my dataset...
-But it was so tempting not to learn about its hover over a point functionality...
+But it was so tempting not to learn about its hover over a dot functionality...

 Bokeh is a great library to build interactive plots that can make your client or audience explore the analysis of the data.
-For example in the image below, published at the bokeh site, the user can explore the data themselves, increasing the familiarity and interest for the information you have.
+For example, in the image below, published at the bokeh site, the user can explore the data themselves, increasing the familiarity and interest for the information you have.
 This is really important for **storytelling**!

 <center>
 <p>